"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 - If your body gets cold, warm-up the affected part.
 If your hands get cold, wash them with warm water.

-- Always let your healthcare provider or doctor know before your next treatment how well you did since your last visit.
+- Always let your doctor know before your next treatment how well you did since your last visit.

-This list is not complete and your healthcare provider or doctor may have other useful tips for helping you with these side effects.
+Your doctor may have other useful tips for helping you with side effects.

 General information about the safe and effective use of ELOXATIN